 Professional Practice Exams (PcM, PjM, CE)

-These three exams cover the administrative side of architecture.
+These three ARE divisions cover the administrative side of architecture.
 We’re talking about starting and running your firm, managing professional liability, managing financial data, keeping projects on track with schedules and budgets, handling clients and contractors, managing change orders, reviewing construction submittals, and construction administration.

 Think of these as the soft skills of design and construction projects.
 You can’t physically touch these things, but understanding these topics will decide if your projects sink or swim.